Bondify/gtfs_functions/README.md

+# GTFS LAYERS

+This package allows you to create various layers directly from the GTFS.

-# Example Package
+# USAGE
+## Read a GTFS

+[Github-flavored Markdown](https://guides.github.com/features/mastering-markdown/)
-This is a simple example package.
-You can use [Github-flavored Markdown](https://guides.github.com/features/mastering-markdown/) to write your content.
+to write your content.